MCheli/ExampleCORS/README.md

 # ExampleCORS
 To replicate the problem...

-1. Insure that you have node and npm installed locally
+1. Insure that you have git, node and npm installed locally
 2. `git clone https://github.com/MCheli/ExampleCORS.git`
 3. Navigate to the cloned directory in terminal
 4.  `npm install`